-- The Esplanade Dormitory (Grade 7, 8, and 9 Boys) has six faculty apartments, 22 student rooms, and a student lounge-with an equipped kitchen for student use and two big-screen TV.
-Ping-Pong and foosball tables as well as gaming consoles are available in the lounge.
-An exit on the dorm's south side leads to a playground area overlooking the mountains. - Vermont Dormitory (Grade 7, 8, and 9 Girls) contains three faculty apartments and 17 student rooms.
-It also has the nicest student lounge at LAS with an equipped kitchen, desks for group study, a Ping-Pong table and couches on which to relax.
+- The Esplanade Dormitory (grade 7, 8, and 9 boys) has six faculty apartments, 22 student rooms, and a student lounge with an equipped kitchen for student use and two big-screen TVs.
+Ping pong and foosball tables as well as gaming consoles are available in the lounge.
+An exit on the dorm's south side leads to a playground area overlooking the mountains. - The Vermont Dormitory (grade 7, 8, and 9 girls) contains three faculty apartments and 17 student rooms.
+It also has the nicest student lounge at LAS with an equipped kitchen, desks for group study, a ping pong table, and couches on which to relax.
 As in every dorm, there is also a ski room.
-Vermont is situated in close proximity to the Fishbowl, one of our student lounges. - Savoy Dormitory (Grade 10 and 11 Boys) is the largest LAS Dorm, located in the Savoy building, which also contains classrooms, main school kitchen and cafeteria, main Health Center, Black Box (Theatre), Library, MMAC, campus store and school administration offices.
-The dorm itself contains ten faculty apartments, 32 student rooms, four student lounges with two equipped kitchens, two big screen TV receivers, Ping-Pong table and two ski rooms. - Beau Site Dormitory (Grade 10 and 11 Girls) comprises the top three floors of the Beau Site building, which also contains the Math and Science classrooms.
+Vermont is situated in close proximity to the Fishbowl, one of our student lounges. - The Savoy Dormitory (grade 10 and 11 boys) is the largest LAS dorm, located in the Savoy building, which also contains classrooms, the main school kitchen, a cafeteria, the main Health Center, Black Box Theater, a library, the campus store, and school administration offices.
+The dorm itself contains ten faculty apartments, 32 student rooms, four student lounges with two equipped kitchens, two big screen TV receivers, a ping pong table, and two ski rooms.

+- The Beau Site Dormitory (grade 10 and 11 girls) comprises the top three floors of the Beau Site building, which also contains the Math and Science classrooms.
 Beau Site is also home to the Valley View room, a large general-purpose room used for dorm meetings and events.
-Beau Site has eight faculty apartments, approximately 25 student rooms, and a large student lounge with a kitchen and dining area, couches, and a large screen TV for relaxing and socializing.

-- Belle Époque Boys Dormitory (Grade 11 and 12 Boys) is located within the Belle Époque building (the former Grand Hotel of Leysin), which also contains classrooms, a dining hall, school administration, the Grande Salle concert and events hall, the library, The Cave students' club, a fitness room, and a large Art Center Studio.
-The Boys Dorm itself contains seven faculty apartments, 23 student rooms, a lounge with an equipped kitchen, TV lounge, and common ski room. - Belle Époque Girls Dormitory (Grade 11 and 12 Girls) is also located within the Belle Époque building, and contains five faculty apartments, 26 student rooms, a TV lounge with an equipped kitchen and common ski room.

-Note: Printers as well as laundry and ironing facilities are available in each dorm.
+Beau Site has eight faculty apartments, approximately 25 student rooms, and a large student lounge with a kitchen and dining area, couches, and a large screen TV for relaxing and socializing. - The Belle Époque Boys Dormitory (grade 11 and 12 boys) is located within the Belle Époque building (the former Grand Hotel of Leysin), which also contains classrooms, a dining hall, school administration, the Grande Salle concert and events hall, a library, The Cave students' club, a fitness room, and a large Art Center Studio.
+The Boys Dorm itself contains seven faculty apartments, 23 student rooms, a lounge with an equipped kitchen, TV lounge, and a common ski room. - The Belle Époque Girls Dormitory (grade 11 and 12 girls) is also located within the Belle Époque building, and contains five faculty apartments, 26 student rooms, a TV lounge with an equipped kitchen, and a common ski room. - Note: Printers as well as laundry and ironing facilities are available in each dorm.